Quasar photometric redshifts beyond the spectroscopic coverage: Uncertainty models and redshift distributions in the Kilo-Degree Survey DR5: Methodology

-In color space, a phenomenon known as photo-z degeneracy may occur, whereby two or more distinct redshift values correspond to the same set of feature values.
+In colour space, a phenomenon known as photo-z degeneracy may occur, whereby two or more distinct redshift values correspond to the same set of feature values.
 In such cases, uncertainty-aware models may produce bimodal or multimodal predictions, resulting in multiple local maxima in the estimated photo-z distribution.
-To identify these degeneracies, we perform an analysis based on t-distributed stochastic neighbor embedding \citep[t-SNE,][]{Maaten_2008} and hierarchical density based clustering \citep[HDBSCAN,][]{McInnes_2017}, applied to a feature space built from the PDFs of photo-$z$ uncertainties.
+To identify these degeneracies, we perform an analysis based on t-distributed stochastic neighbor embedding \citep[t-SNE,][]{vanderMaaten_2008} and hierarchical density based clustering \citep[HDBSCAN,][]{McInnes_2017}, applied to a feature space built from the PDFs of photo-$z$ uncertainties.

-For each object, the model outputs a full probability density function.
-We sample each $\Pzphoto$ at 100 evenly spaced redshift values between $z=0.05$ and $z=5.0$, and we treat these sampled probability values as a feature vector for further analysis.
-To visualize this high-dimensional feature space, we reduce its dimensionality to two using t-SNE. t-SNE is a non-linear dimensionality reduction technique designed to preserve the local structure of high-dimensional data in a low-dimensional map.
-To ensure that objects are grouped based on the similarity of their $\Pzphoto$ shapes rather than absolute values, we utilized correlation distance as the metric for the embedding.
-We configure the algorithm with a perplexity of 40 and a learning rate of 200 to ensure stable convergence and a clear representation of the global manifold.
+We sample each $\Pzphoto$ at 100 evenly spaced redshift values between $z=0.05$ and $z=5.0$ and treat these as a feature vector.
+We embed this space into two dimensions with t-SNE, a non-linear dimensionality reduction that preserves local structure, using the correlation distance as the metric so that objects are grouped by the shape of their $\Pzphoto$ rather than its absolute values, with a perplexity of 40 and a learning rate of 200.

 We subsequently apply the HDBSCAN to the embedded representations, with the minimum cluster size set to 50, and 5 samples required to form a core point.
 HDBSCAN is a density-based clustering tool that identifies groups of points closely packed together, while marking points in sparse regions as noise.
 Unlike K-Means, it automatically determines the number of clusters based on the data density structure.
-For each identified cluster, we construct a total redshift distribution histogram in order to examine the characteristic shape of the predicted distribution within that cluster.
+For each identified cluster, we construct a total redshift distribution histogram to examine its characteristic shape.